Kepler's laws of planetary motion: Third law

-With $T$ is the object's orbital period and $a$ is the semi-major axis of its orbit.
+where $T$ is the object's orbital period and $a$ is the semi-major axis of its orbit.

 This captures the relationship between the distance of planets from the Sun, and their orbital periods.

 Kepler enunciated in 1619 this third law in a laborious attempt to determine what he viewed as the "music of the spheres" according to precise laws, and express it in terms of musical notation.
 It was therefore known as the harmonic law.
 The original form of this law (referring to not the semi-major axis, but rather a "mean distance") holds true only for planets with small eccentricities near zero.

 Using Newton's law of gravitation (published 1687), this relation can be found in the case of a circular orbit by setting the centripetal force equal to the gravitational force: